balusena/kubernetes-for-devops/README.md

 18. **To get the list of pods**
 19. **Now, to delete the CronJob we created: when we delete the CronJob, the associated jobs will also be deleted**

+## 👥 Who Is This For?

+> [!IMPORTANT]
+> This collection is perfect for:
+>
+> - **DevOps Engineers**: Get quick access to the tools you use every day.
+> - **Sysadmins**: Simplify operations with easy-to-follow guides.
+> - **Developers**: Understand the infrastructure behind your applications.
+> - **DevOps Newcomers**: Transform from beginner to expert with our in-depth concepts and hands-on projects.

+## 🛠️ How to Use This Repository

+> [!NOTE]
+> 1. **Explore the Categories**: Navigate through the folders to find the tool or technology you’re interested in.
+> 2. **Use the Repositories**: Each repository is designed to provide quick access to the most important concepts and projects.

+## 🤝 Contributions Welcome!

+We believe in the power of community!
+If you have a tip, command, or configuration that you'd like to share, please contribute to this repository.
+Whether it’s a new tool or an addition to an existing content, your input is valuable.

+## 📢 Stay Updated

+This repository is constantly evolving with new tools and updates.
+Make sure to ⭐ star this repo to keep it on your radar!

 ## Liking the Project?

 # ⭐❤️